ZGChung/tal_hackathon/doc/ONE_PAGER.md

 ### For Students
 - **Learn without effort**: Educational concepts are injected into content they're already scrolling—no extra work required
-- **No resistance**: They keep doing what they love (scrolling social media), learning just happens automatically
+- **Keep having fun**: They keep doing what they love (scrolling social media), learning just happens automatically while they enjoy themselves
-- **Invisible learning**: They don't even realize they're learning—it feels like normal social media, but with educational value embedded
+- **Invisible learning**: They don't even realize they're learning—it feels like normal, fun social media, but with educational value embedded

 ### For Teachers
 - **Extend learning beyond the classroom**: Every social media scroll becomes a teaching moment